dart-lang/site-www/src/tools/pub/cmd/pub-remove.md

 ### `--[no-]offline`

-Uses cached packages instead of the network.
+By default, pub connects to the network to retrieve hosted packages (`--no-offline`).
+To use cached packages instead, use `--offline`.

 ### `-n, --dry-run`